 Dating Relationships in Domestic Violence Attorneys in Morris County NJ

-Domestic Violence is a pattern of physical, emotional, verbal, and sexual abuse, which includes, but is not limited to, threats, intimidation, isolation, and/or financial control.
+Domestic Violence is a physical, emotional, verbal, and sexual abuse pattern, which includes, but is not limited to, threats, intimidation, isolation, and/or financial control.
 Domestic Violence can continue over a long period of time and becomes more frequent and more severe over time.

-Domestic violence can happen to anyone regardless of race, age, sexual orientation, religion, or gender.
-It affects people of all socioeconomic backgrounds and education levels, occurring in both opposite-sex and same-sex relationships and can happen to intimate partners who are married, living together, or dating.
+Domestic violence can happen to anyone, regardless of race, age, sexual orientation, religion, or gender.
+It affects people of all socioeconomic backgrounds and education levels, occurring in opposite-sex and same-sex relationships and can happen to intimate partners who are married, living together, or dating.